 So much of our day-to-day work relies on forming meaningful relationships.
 Whether it be with colleagues, customers, partners or other stakeholders, success at work depends on our ability to communicate effectively in one way or another.
 Whether that’s written, verbal, video communications or face-to-face interactions.

 Interestingly, our recent survey revealed that 64% of British workers believe they can successfully build personal relationships with co-workers without ever physically meeting them.
 In the same vein, 63% believed that connecting online through voice or video calls is as good as in-person for work-related tasks.
+As 38% of UK employees vote camaraderie with colleagues as the aspect of in-office work employees like the most, businesses need to find ways to facilitate the same team spirit from a distance.
 Connecting via voice communications enables co-workers to feel sufficiently connected with work colleagues from afar, and be as productive and efficient in their work as they might have been in the office environment.

 As 77% of British workers say people who use voice communication will be more connected to one another, business owners must find ways to advocate phone communication and build it into their workplace cultures and routines in the future.